esl/code-beam-europe/_participants/elaine-watanabe.md

 ---
 name: Elaine Watanabe
 pic_url: "/assets/images/elaine-watanabe.jpg"
-tagline: Rails Girls SP mentor.
-Elixir Lab co-founder.
-Senior Software Engineer at The Realreal
+tagline: "Staff Software Engineer | Elixir Lab & Rails Girls SP & Elixir São Paulo Meetup Organizer"
 github: elainenaomi
 twitter: elaine_nw
 linkedin: /in/elainenaomi/

 ---
 Elaine has been a Software Developer since 2008.
-She has a M.Sc. in Computer Science, and a B.Sc. in Computer Engineering, and is fascinated by Elixir and Ruby languages, software engineering, technical leadership, and scientific research in distributed systems.
+She holds an M.Sc. in Computer Science and a B.Sc. in Computer Engineering, and is fascinated by Elixir and Ruby languages, software engineering, technical leadership, and scientific research in software development.

-Since 2017, she has presented +15 talks at multiple tech conferences for audiences of different levels (beginner, intermediate and advanced) about Ruby and Elixir languages, introduction to programming, code design, and code review practices.
-She is also a Rails Girls São Paulo mentor, coffee lover, and former taiko drummer.
+Since 2017, she has delivered 15+ talks at tech conferences for audiences of all levels — from beginner to advanced — on topics related to Ruby and Elixir languages, programming fundamentals, code design, and code review practices.
+She is a meetup organizer — Elixir Lab & Elixir São Paulo — and an active Rails Girls São Paulo community member, co-organizing workshops for women at all stages of their coding journey.
+Also a coffee lover and a former taiko drummer.